cabrerahector/wordpress-popular-posts/readme.txt

 = Is there any way I can change that ugly "No thumbnail" image for one of my own? = Fortunately, yes.
 Go to *wp-admin > Settings > WordPress Popular Posts > Tools* and check under *Thumbnail source*.
 Ideally, the thumbnail you're going to use should be set already with your desired width and height - however, the uploader will give you other size options as configured by your current theme.

-= Where can I find the list of parameters accepted by the wpp_get_mostpopular() template tag / [wpp] shortcode? = You can find it via *wp-admin > Settings > Wordpress Popular Posts > Parameters*.

 = I want to have a popular list of my custom post type.
 How can I do that? = Simply add your custom post type to the Post Type field in the widget (or if you're using the template tag / shortcode, use the *post_type* parameter).

-= How can I use my own HTML markup with your plugin? = If you're using the widget, simply activate the *Use custom HTML markup* option and set your desired configuration and *Content Tags* (see *wp-admin > Settings > WordPress Popular Posts > FAQ* for more); or if you're using the template tag / shortcode, use the *wpp_start*, *wpp_end* and *post_html* parameters (see *wp-admin > Settings > Wordpress Popular Posts > Parameters* for more).

-A more advanced way to customize the HTML markup is via [WordPress filters](http://code.tutsplus.com/articles/the-beginners-guide-to-wordpress-actions-and-filters--wp-27373 "The Beginner's guide to WordPress actions and filters") by hooking into *wpp_custom_html* or *wpp_post*.
-For details, please check the [Filters page](https://github.com/cabrerahector/wordpress-popular-posts/wiki/Filters) on the Wiki.

 = I would like to clear all data gathered by WordPress Popular Posts and start over.
-How can I do that? = If you go to *wp-admin > Settings > Wordpress Popular Posts > Tools*, you'll find two buttons that should do what you need: **Clear cache** and **Clear all data**.
+How can I do that? = If you go to *wp-admin > Settings > WordPress Popular Posts > Tools*, you'll find two buttons that should do what you need: **Clear cache** and **Clear all data**.
 The first one just wipes out what's in cache (Last 24 hours, Last 7 Days, Last 30 Days, etc.), keeping the historical data (All-time) intact.
 The latter wipes out everything from WordPress Popular Posts data tables - even the historical data.
 Note that **this cannot be undone** so proceed with caution.

 = Can WordPress Popular Posts run on WordPress Multisite? = Starting from version 3.0.0, WPP checks for WordPress Multisite.
 While I have not tested it, WPP should work just fine under WPMU (but if it doesn't, please let me know).